Often we just assume we know all these facts about the Bible but the reality is, they aren’t taught very often!

 The Torah or Law:

 These are the first 5 books of the Old Testament: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 The Torah describes the beginning of time and establishes the creation of God’s people, the Israelites.
-These first 5 books set the foundation for a relationship with God throughout the rest of the Bible.
+In addition, these first 5 books set the foundation for a relationship with God throughout the rest of the Bible.

 The first 4 books of the New Testament are called the Gospels.
 Matthew, Mark, Luke, & John all tell the story of Jesus’ birth, life, death, and resurrection.
 These books focus on Christ.